mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 The design requires that strings in each language array are in alignment with the keys in the `LanguageString` enum.
-If a new string is added in the middle of the ENGLISH_STRINGS array, but its key is added near the end of the enum, all of the strings on the UI will be in incorrect positions.
+If a new string is added in the middle of the ENGLISH_STRINGS array, but its key is added near the end of the enum, all of the strings in the system will be in incorrect positions.
 We experienced the issue first-hand when we added new strings and a string key without concern of the order.
-It took us more time than it should have to figure out the problem.
+It took about a day to figure out the problem.

 As it turns out, the outputs from an invocation of `get_string` are known at compile time.
 There isn't a need for `get_string` to be a runtime function; it could be a compile-time function.
-More than that, we could use C++ metaprogramming techniques to guarantee correctness of language string selection.
+Moreover, we could use C++ metaprogramming techniques to guarantee correct language string selection.
 While I cannot propose such a drastic change to an existing C project, I was still interested in exploring a solution.

 ## Compile-time string selection

-We'll use the full power of C++11 to create a new implementation.
 We keep the idea of having a collection of strings from the same language.
 However, instead of keeping the indexing enum and string separate, we pair the two together in a `LangPair` compile-time struct.